-PD 21 To allow building height within the range of storeys identified and set out on Map 2.3 subject to Section 2.9.1 Criteria for Assessing Building Height in the Planning Scheme.
-These heights have been informed by the characteristics of each site and are the maximum permissible on each development plot.

-- PD 22 Local landmark and feature building elements are acceptable at important locations, where they contribute to the visual amenity, civic importance and legibility of the area.
-These buildings are identified by the use of upward modifiers and act as focal points or gateways, emphasising hierarchy and urban activity in the Town and Village Centres and public transport nodes, at locations identified in Map 2.3.
-Upward modifiers are defined as a local increase in height, of an 'element' of a building, up to additional 3 storeys in the Town Centre and up to 2 additional storeys in the Village Centre.
-Such structures shall be slender in appearance so as to serve their function as a local landmark. - PD 23 It is an objective to encourage the use of 'adaptable' ground floor residential units with a greater internal floor to ceiling heights of up to 4.5 metres, in Village Centres, along the Grand Parade and adjacent to Cherrywood Town Centre where increased overall building heights are proposed.
+- PD 21 To allow building height within the range of storeys identified on Map 2.3.
+These heights have been informed by the characteristics of each site and are the maximum permissible on each development plot. - PD 22 Local landmark and feature building elements over the stated building heights are acceptable at important locations, where they contribute to the visual amenity, civic importance and legibility of the area.
+These buildings are identified by the use of upward modifiers in Table 2.11 and act as focal points or gateways, emphasising hierarchy and urban activity in the Town and Village Centres and public transport nodes, at locations identified in Map - PD 23 It is an objective to encourage the use of 'adaptable' ground floor residential units with a greater internal floor to ceiling heights of 4 metres, along the Grand Parade and adjacent to Cherrywood Town Centre where increased overall building heights are proposed.